Digital transformation

 Introduction and significance of the theme

-The opportunities of digital transformation for the cultural sector are vast.
-Digitalisation offers countless new opportunities for the creation and production of art and culture, or to broaden, deepen or enrich the experience of existing art forms.
-It makes culture accessible to entirely new target groups, such as people who cannot or do not want to visit a cultural location themselves, foreign visitors or young people for whom the virtual world is a second home.
-Digitalisation unlocks new (international) cooperation possibilities, offers income opportunities beyond the physical product and makes it possible to preserve the culture created now for future generations as well (DEN 2022, Raad voor Cultuur 2022).
+The opportunities of digital transformation for the cultural sector are great.
+Digitalisation offers countless new possibilities for the creation and production of art and culture, or to broaden, deepen or enrich the experience of existing art forms.
+It makes culture accessible to completely new target groups, such as people who cannot or do not want to come to a cultural location themselves, foreign visitors or young people for whom the virtual world is a second home.
+Digitalisation opens the door to innovative (international) collaboration opportunities, offers earning opportunities outside the physical product and makes it possible to preserve the culture that is being created now for future generations (DEN 2022, Raad voor Cultuur 2022).

 Besides opportunities, there are also challenges.
-For instance, in September 2022, the Council for Culture (Raad voor Cultuur) noted that ‘the government and the cultural and creative sector [lack] a long-term policy vision for the digital transformation of the sector’.
-Another risk is that the sector focuses mainly on physical experiences, especially without the constraints of Covid measures.
-A third challenge is that funding and the necessary (technical) knowledge are limited, which may mean that mainly larger organisations can benefit from digitalisation.
-Cooperation within the sector is therefore required to make knowledge and technology available to all and to share costs.
-At present, there is also still too much dependence on a few large (commercial) platforms (including concerns about privacy and autonomy), creators do not earn enough from digitalisation and the cultural system is not yet well equipped for this (Raad voor Cultuur 2022).
+This is what the Raad voor Cultuur in her advice Digitization as an opportunity that 'the government and the cultural and creative sector [lack] a long-term policy vision on the digital transformation of the sector'.
+Another challenge is that the sector is primarily focused on the physical experience of culture.
+In addition, subsidies and the necessary (technical) knowledge are limited, which means that larger organisations may benefit from digitalisation.
+Collaboration within the sector is therefore required to share costs and make knowledge and technology available to everyone (Raad voor Cultuur 2022).

-These challenges are still relevant today.
-In its advice Access to Culture, the Council for Culture observes that the current cultural system is ‘not yet sufficiently attuned to the opportunities digitalisation offers for production, presentation and audience expansion’.
-This is detrimental to new art forms.
-The Council calls for the redesign of the culture system to take the opportunities of digitalisation further (Raad voor Cultuur 2024).
+These challenges are still relevant.
+In the advice Access to culture signals the Raad voor Cultuur that the current cultural system is 'not yet sufficiently attuned to the possibilities that digitalisation offers for production, presentation and audience expansion'.
+The Council calls for the possibilities of digitalisation to be further developed when reorganising the cultural system (Raad voor Cultuur 2024).

 The current focus on digital transformation, the great opportunities it offers and the challenges that must be overcome, make it an important theme to monitor.